 A 1994 Presidential Executive Order directed every Federal agency to make environmental justice part of its mission by identifying and addressing the effects of all programs, policies, and activities on "minority populations and low-income populations."
 The DOT's environmental justice initiatives accomplish this goal by involving the potentially affected public in developing transportation projects that fit harmoniously within their communities without sacrificing safety or mobility.

-Environmental justice and Title VI are not new concerns.
+Environmental justice is not a new concern.
 Today, because of the evolution of the transportation planning process, they are receiving greater emphasis.
-Effective transportation decision making depends upon understanding and properly addressing the unique needs of different socioeconomic groups.
+Effective transportation decision-making depends upon understanding and properly addressing the unique needs of different socioeconomic groups.
 This is more than a desktop exercise; it requires involving the public.
-The U.S. DOT is committed to this more comprehensive, inclusive approach.
+The FHWA is committed to this more comprehensive, inclusive approach.
 These changes make sure that every transportation project nationwide considers the human environment.
-Use the information in this brochure to learn how to promote environmental justice and ensure nondiscrimination in your community.

 No. The recipients of Federal-aid have been required to certify and the U.S. DOT must ensure nondiscrimination under Title VI of the Civil Rights Act of 1964 and many other laws, regulations, and policies.
 In 1997, the Department issued its DOT Order to Address Environmental Justice in Minority Populations and Low-Income Populations to summarize and expand upon the requirements of Executive Order 12898 on Environmental Justice.